DylanRothbauer/Interview-Prep-Central/README.md

 ## Repository Structure
 This repository is organized into folders to help you navigate and find the resources you need:

-Cracking the Coding Interview: Contains problems and solutions from the book "Cracking the Coding Interview" by Gayle Laakmann McDowell.
+- Cracking the Coding Interview: Contains problems and solutions from the book "Cracking the Coding Interview" by Gayle Laakmann McDowell.
-LeetCode: Includes a wide range of problems from LeetCode, categorized by topic and difficulty level.
+- LeetCode: Includes a wide range of problems from LeetCode.
-AlgoExpert: Features problems and solutions from the AlgoExpert platform, covering a variety of topics.
+- AlgoExpert: Features problems and solutions from the AlgoExpert platform, covering a variety of topics.
-Competitions: Contains problems from coding competitions such as Google Code Jam, Facebook Hacker Cup, and more.
+- Competitions: Contains problems from coding competitions such as icpc and more.
-Other Resources: Includes additional resources, such as articles, videos, and cheat sheets, to supplement your preparation.
+- Other Resources: Includes additional resources, such as articles, videos, and cheat sheets, to supplement your preparation.
 ## Getting Started
 To get started with this repository, simply clone or download the repository to your local machine.
 Each folder contains detailed README files with instructions on how to use the resources effectively.
 Feel free to explore, practice, and improve your coding skills as you work through the problems and resources provided.